 - BONDING (Bandwidth On Demand Interoperability Group) — a set of ISDN protocols that allow users to use more than one ISDN B channel.
 This is also known as multilink, channel aggregation, or load balancing

 - Multilink PPP — a method for splitting, recombining, and sequencing data across multiple links.
 This is not specific to ISDN and can be applied to other technologies

-In that case, you might be wondering what the advantages of ISDN networking are?
 Some of the reasons people choose ISDN are:

-- Digital signals broadcast through telephone lines
+- Digital signals broadcast through telephone lines.

-- ISDN provides a higher data rate
+- ISDN provides a higher data transfer rate.

 Alternatives to ISDN